Ilwaco High School Valedictorian Explains What School is Like During the Coronavirus

 Determine What Kind of Work You Can Do

 We all have our unique talents.
 Perhaps you’re an outstanding cook, have a glorious singing voice, are a skilled videographer, or can teach English.
 Whatever your abilities, there are probably people around the world that are willing to host you in their home or resort in exchange for your talents.
-Some hosts will provide food and accommodations, and some might even toss in a small income.
+Some hosts will provide food and accommodations, and some might even toss in a small stipend.
 Each situation is as unique as your skill set.

 It's been a tough time for people around the world